 We determine false negatives through a temporal holdout in order to mitigate bias [13], running all of our algorithms on data from the human genome obtained in Oct.
 2010, and then validating with data obtained in Oct.
 2012.
+This process involves restricting the training phase of all algorithms to data available in Oct.
+2010, removing the potential for test and training data correlation that can happen during cross-validation.
 Any gene that was predicted as a negative example from 2010 data, which received a positive annotation in the 2012 data, is considered an error in prediction (a false negative example).
 For extra stringency, we consider an “Inferred by Electronic Annotation” (IEA) evidence code annotation as an indication of false negativity (even though these types of annotations are traditionally considered less reliable).
+For completeness, we also include an evaluation without considering IEA annotations, presented in Figures S4 and S5.

-We average the number of prediction errors for each branch of GO, across all categories in that branch that have between 3 and 300 annotations, so as to consider only terms specific enough to be interesting but not so specific as to have little chance of being validated.
+Prediction errors are calculated separately for each GO term, and then averaged together within each branch of GO.
+Only categories that have between 3 and 300 annotations are evaluated, so as to consider only terms specific enough to be interesting but not so specific as to have little chance of being validated, since prediction errors can be observed only if annotations appear for the category in question in the Oct 2012 data that were not present in the Oct 2010 data.

 Additionally we focus on a specific GO term in human (RNA Binding), augmenting the temporal validation with annotations from a recent high throughput screen for RNA binding proteins [14].
 Lastly, we evaluate using a gold-standard set for a single GO term in the yeast genome [15].

 As the trivial solution (predicting no negative examples) would obviously have the lowest number of false negatives, we present results in two dimensions, where the vertical axis is average number of false negatives, and the horizontal axis is number of negative examples predicted (in this setup, the origin represents the trivial solution, while the upper right corner of the plot represent choosing all non-positive genes as negatives).
 Algorithms that do not have the capability to vary the number of negative examples that they predict appear as points on the performance graph, instead of lines.
+Because prediction errors can be evaluated only if new annotations appear during the course of the temporal holdout time period, the error rate calculated is an observed error rate, rather than the true error rate.
+This observed rate will vary in magnitude from GO term to GO term, as it is bounded from above by the number of new annotations.
 Since the magnitude of the number of false negatives in each branch is dependent on the total number of new annotations added in that branch between 2010 and 2012, the numbers cannot be compared across branches.
 In order to provide a reference point that is comparable across each branch, we treat the performance of random selection of negative examples as a baseline.
+Thus while the magnitude of the observed error rate cannot be compared across branches, the difference between an algorithm and the random baseline is comparable.

 SNOB and NETL, Two New Novel Negative Selection Algorithms